-The upcoming conference is scheduled to be held at the Gaylord College of Journalism and Mass Communication (University of Oklahoma) in Norman, Oklahoma.
-For the fifth year in a row, conference participants will be able to enjoy the College’s state-of-the-art teaching and research facilities, as well as many winter diversions outside the conference activities, including world-class museums and art galleries.
+The upcoming conference is scheduled for February 28-March 1, 2014 at the Gaylord College of Journalism and Mass Communication (University of Oklahoma) in Norman, Oklahoma.
+Conference participants will be able to enjoy the College’s state-of-the-art teaching and research facilities, as well as many winter diversions outside the conference activities, including world-class museums and art galleries.

 Paper abstract submissions: Authors are invited to submit research paper abstracts of between 600 and 800 words (word count excludes author information and references).
 Abstracts should give a clear sense of relevant literature, research objectives, methodological approach, stage of research project (conceptual, data gathering, data interpreting), findings and conclusions.

-Submissions should be made by e-mail to the midwinter chair of the group authors wish to submit to.
+Submissions should be made by e-mail to the midwinter chair (from the list below) of the group authors wish to submit to.
 Note that authors can submit any specific paper abstract to only one participating group – submitting the same paper abstract to several groups will result in disqualification and withdrawal from the review process.
 Do not submit full papers.

 At least one author of each accepted paper must register and attend the conference to present the paper.
 Failure to register by the deadline will result in authors’ names and papers being removed from the program.
 NO onsite registration will be available.

 Panel submissions: In addition, the organizers are also inviting panel proposals.
 These proposals should be sent to the midwinter chair of the particular division or group they wish to present the panel to.
 Panel submissions should include the panel title, a description of the session’s focus, the issues to be discussed, and a list of panelists (potential and confirmed), including affiliation.
 Panel proposals should not exceed two double-spaced pages.